seveas/python-hpilo/docs/contributing.rst

 Coding guidelines
 -----------------
-* python-hpilo currently supports python 2.4 up to python 3.5.
-Any new code in `hpilo.py` and `hpilo_cli` needs to be compatible with all these versions.
+* python-hpilo currently supports python 2.6 up to python 3.6, excluding 3.0-3.2 Any new code in `hpilo.py` and `hpilo_cli` needs to be compatible with all these versions.
-  That means no `with` statement, no `sorted` and using brackets for `print()`.
-  Code in examples and tests can assume python 2.7 and 3.4 or newer.
-* No dependencies in `hpilo.py` and `hpilo_cli`.
+* No non-stdlib dependencies in `hpilo.py` and `hpilo_cli`.
 Examples may have additional dependencies.
 * All methods call into :func:`_info_tag` or :func:`_control_tag`.
 Any
   new method must do so too, to be able to use it in :meth:`call_delayed`.
 * All new methods must be documented.
 A docstring is mandatory and will appear